-Class R, Advisor, Institutional, Institutional 2, and Institutional 3: Shares are sold only at Net asset value (NAV).
+Class R, Advisor, Institutional, Institutional 2, and Institutional 3: Shares are sold only at NAV.
 Only eligible investors may purchase these shares.
 See the prospectus for eligibility requirements and other important information.

 * Returns shown for periods prior to the fund's share class inception date include the returns of the oldest share class of the fund, adjusted to reflect higher class-related operating expenses, as applicable.
 In addition, the returns shown include the returns of any predecessor to the fund.
 For certain funds, performance reflects returns achieved through an investment strategy which materially defers from the strategy currently utilized.
 Click here for more information.

 For each fund with at least a three-year history, Morningstar calculates a Morningstar Rating™ used to rank the fund against other funds in the same category.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a fund's monthly excess performance, without any adjustments for loads (front-end, deferred, or redemption fees), placing more emphasis on downward variations and rewarding consistent performance.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 The top 10% of funds in each category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars and the bottom 10% receive 1 star (each share class is counted as a fraction of one fund within this scale and rated separately, which may cause slight variations in the distribution percentages).